FlyingSaturn/UnivOREsity/Lessons/Binary.md

 ``0d101 = 101 (one hundred and one)``
 ``0x101 = 257 (two hundred and fifty seven)``

 Note: Formal textbooks use a subscript to the right of the number to indicate the base.
 For example, ``0b101`` is written as (101)<sub>2</sub>.
-Throughout this material, we will use prefix notation, not subscript notation.
+However, throughout this material, we will use prefix notation, not subscript notation.
 Also, ``0d`` is a convention used in this material for a decimal number.

 ## How does it work?